The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Discussion: Decentralisation Paradox in Digital Identity (RQ3)

 \subsection{A Responsibility Shift Disguised as Empowerment}

-As noted earlier, the introduction of digital wallets imposes a number of obligations \cite{Krul-2024} \cite{Sharif-2025} that users might struggle with.
-While they are expected to keep their credentials safe and use them correctly, the legal frameworks might nevertheless presume a failure in their duty (e.g., in cases of fraud or compromise).
-In this sense, user empowerment becomes an illusion: a series of relevant risks are shifted downward onto users without adequate support or recourse.
+As noted in this paper, the introduction of digital wallets imposes a number of obligations \citep{Krul-2024, Sharif-2025} that users may struggle to fulfil.
+While they are expected to safeguard their credentials and use them appropriately, the applicable legal frameworks might nevertheless presume a failure in their duty (e.g., in cases of fraud or compromise) \citep{Kjorven-2026}.
+In this sense, user empowerment would become an illusion: a series of responsibilities and liabilities are shifted downward onto users without adequate support or meaningful recourse.

-The decentralisation paradox also raises ethical questions: Do we empower users or do we shift responsibilities and call it empowerment?
-Also, what happens if verifiers pressure users into revealing their credentials or demand additional data?
-This is where the introduction of new intermediaries (e.g., custodians) could emerge to manage and protect the users' wallet on their behalf \cite{Krul-2024} \cite{Cucko-2023}; but then this would once again undermine the autonomy that user-centric approaches promise.
+The decentralisation paradox therefore raises broader ethical questions regarding the redistribution of such responsibilities and liabilities.
+Moreover, verifiers could pressure users into disclosing additional credentials and revealing more data than strictly necessary, thereby undermining data minimisation principles.
+In response, new intermediaries such as custodial wallet providers or managed identity services could emerge to assist users with handling their credentials \citep{Krul-2024, Cucko-2023}.
+However, such arrangements reintroduce reliance on third parties, ultimately undermining the autonomy that user-centric approaches promise.